Lesson’s of the Lucky Country

 Post apartheid South Africa has the second worse result on this index than all 136 countries measured.

 A young lawyer working in Colombia earns less than a cleaner in Australia.
-A cleaner in Brazil requires a month to earn the same amount as a cleaner in Australia.
+A cleaner in Brazil requires a month to earn the same amount as a cleaner in Australia earns in a day.
 This is partly because unions have been more effective and stronger in Australia.
 Wages in parts of China have caught up with wages in the USA.
-The minimum wage is all but abolished.
+However, in Australia, the minimum wage is all but abolished.
 Much of the work in Australia is unpaid.
-Volunteerism, unpaid domestic work (still performed mainly by women), traineeships, and outright exploitation abounds here and abroad.
+Volunteerism, unpaid domestic work (still performed mainly by women), traineeships, and outright exploitation abounds both here and abroad.
 Unionism, the right of workers to organise, has been tamed by anti-union legislation introduced by successive Australian governments.
 Strikes are restricted and secondary boycotts illegal under both Labor and Liberal governments

 Who should be in G20?